 This is one way to add immediate curb appeal to your home.
 It also gives you the opportunity to install a keypad entry and fix any broken springs or hardware.

-Purchase garage doors that complement the design of your home, like a contemporary design and color for newer homes and a carriage house style for farmhouse.
+Purchase garage doors that complement the design of your home, consider contemporary design and color for newer homes and a carriage house style for a farmhouse.
 Be aware that wood materials, while having a high-end feel, require more continued maintenance than steel or aluminum alternatives.

 Resale value: $11,093